folio-org/okapi/doc/guide.md

 the complete response header list according to the header manipulation rules below.

- * `request-only` - the module is interested in the full client
+ * `request-only` -- The module is interested in the full client
 request: header/parameters and the entity body attached to the request.
 It does not produce a modified version or a new entity in the response but performs an associated action and returns optional